MaxwellBo/Muncoordinated-2/README.md

 ## Background

 This version of Muncoordinated began development at the end of 2017, ahead of SydMUN 2017.
 It began as a reimplementation of a previous version of Muncoordinated, built in Elm.
-The current version of Muncoordinated was my (@MaxwellBo) first real foray into frontend development, React, TypeScript, and UI design.
-This means that some of the old code in here is, frankly, shockingly bad.
-Furthermore, a lot of features were either rushed out before conferences, or during debate.
-Neither documentation or tests were written.

-Ultimately, this is a personal project that ballooned in scope and LOC - contributing to some parts of the app may be difficult.
-Absolutely feel free to contact me if you'd like to contribute; I'll gladly guide you through the ugly hacks and shaky foundations on a Zoom call.

 ## Development